nearform/commentami/packages/comments-react-components/README.md

 check the [stories](./stories) folder for further examples

 ### Components

-* `<Resource/>`: To make an area commentable it should be wrapped around a `<Resource>` component.
-This component manage the state.
+* `<Resource/>`: To make an area commentable, wrap it in a `<Resource>` component.
+This component manages the state of the comments for that area.
-* `<Reference/>`: Every commentable part should be wrapped around a `<Reference>` component.
-This is currently the smallest part commentable, all the comments related to his children will be connected to the parent element.
+* `<Reference/>`: Every commentable section should be wrapped around a `<Reference>` component.
+This wraps the block that will be commentable and selected.
+It can contain simple text or multiple tags.

 #### A page sample